-Perfecting a garden design no matter what outdoor space you have, requires a fair amount of thought and care.
-Fear not, as we've put together a savvy guide to help you succeed in your garden planning project.
+Perfecting a garden design, no matter what size outdoor space you have, requires a lot of thought and care.
+Whether you want a simple tweak to include raised beds, or if you want to know how to design a garden yourself on a budget, we can help you succeed in your garden planning project.

-Establishing a design brief ahead of landscaping a garden is essential and should be the first stage of your garden planning process.
+Establishing a design brief of what you want and need from your garden space is essential and therefore the first step of your garden planning process.

-For instance, if you're renting a house but want to redesign the garden to enjoy your outside space for a definitive amount of time you may want to consider mainly cosmetic changes to ensure that whatever you spend will be able to come with you to your next home.
-Think container planting, moveable garden lighting, storage and any portable features within an outdoor kitchen for example.
-Whilst if this is your forever home, you should be prepared for a bigger change that will be more work and more costly but, completely worth it.
+Other factors to consider also are whether you are renting a house or if this is your forever home.
+As if you rent but want to redesign the garden to enjoy your outside space for a definitive amount of time, you may want to consider mainly cosmetic changes to ensure that whatever you spend will be able to come with you to your next home.
+Meaning that container planting, moveable garden lighting, storage and more portable features within an outdoor kitchen for example should be favoured.

 2. Decide what to change and what can remain

 While a complete makeover often results in a more coherent outcome, it can be very expensive and demanding of time.
 Making subtle tweaks inevitably costs less, but this approach has more limited scope.
-Spend time looking critically at the garden and both its good and bad points before developing a new ‘masterplan’, and certainly before you carry out any of the work.
-Perhaps you’ll want decrepit garden pools to be removed, but other features, such as an attractive patio or mature trees, to remain.
+Spend time looking critically at the garden and both its good and bad points before developing a new ‘masterplan’, and before you carry out any of the work.
+You might want to swap a tired patio out but other features, such as an attractive decking area or mature trees, can remain.

 3. Understand garden design costs

-A totally new garden can cost more than you think, even if you keep some existing features.
-It’s very hard to complete even a small garden with a relatively simple design for less than £6,000 to £7,000 once design fees, materials, plants and employing contractors (which normally amount to at least half the budget) are factored in.
+Even if you keep some existing features, completing even a small garden with a relatively simple design for less than £6,000 to £7,000 can be challenging once design fees, materials, plants and employing contractors (which normally amount to at least half the budget) are factored in.